CLAD23/CLAD/README.md

 After that, change the `database_path` in `config.conf` so that the script will be able to find it.

 For the evaluation of environmental noise, you need to download [ESC-50 dataset](https://github.com/karolpiczak/ESC-50).
 After that, change the `noise_dataset_path` in `config.conf` file.

-## Training

-The training script of CLAD can be found in `Training.ipynb`.
-Check the `config.conf` file and parameter part in the script before running it.

 ## Evalation